elastic/detection-rules/hunting/llm/README.md

 # LLM Threat Hunting Queries

-Welcome to the `LLM` subfolder within the `hunt_queries` directory of the `detection-rules` repository.
+Welcome to the `LLM` subfolder within the `hunting` directory of the `detection-rules` repository.
 This specialized section is dedicated to threat hunting queries designed for Large Language Model (LLM) applications, targeting the unique security challenges these systems face.

 ## Emphasis on OWASP Top 10 for LLMs

 Our queries are developed with a keen awareness of the [OWASP Top 10 risks for Large Language Model Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/).
 This crucial resource outlines the predominant security risks for LLMs, guiding our efforts in crafting queries that proactively address these vulnerabilities and ensure comprehensive threat mitigation.

+## Emphasis on MITRE ATLAS

+The [ATLAS Matrix](https://atlas.mitre.org/matrices/ATLAS/) covers the progression of tactics used in attacks with ML techniques belonging to different tactics.

+- Reconnaissance
+- Resource Development
+- Initial Access
+- ML Model Access
+- Execution
+- Persistence
+- Privilege Escalation
+- Defense Evasion
+- Credential Access
+- Discovery
+- Collection
+- ML Attack Staging
+- Exfiltration
+- Impact

 ## Scope of Threats and Protections